Frank Cignetti Sr.: Personal life

-Cignetti and his wife, Marlene, had four children.
-Frank Jr. played football for his father at IUP from 1985 to 1987.
-Cignetti Jr. is a former offensive coordinator and quarterbacks coach for many NFL and college teams, most recently the Pittsburgh Panthers.
-His son, Curt, was announced as the head coach for IUP on January 21, 2011, after serving four years as wide receivers coach and recruiting coordinator at the University of Alabama.
+Cignetti's parents were immigrants to the United States from Italy.
+He and his wife, Marlene, had four children.
+Frank Cignetti Jr. played football for his father at IUP from 1985 to 1987.
+Frank Jr. is a former offensive coordinator and quarterbacks coach for many NFL and college teams, most recently the Pittsburgh Panthers.

+Frank Sr.'s, son, Curt, was announced as the head coach for IUP on January 21, 2011, after serving four years as wide receivers coach and recruiting coordinator at the University of Alabama.
 Curt served as the head coach at Elon University from 2016 to 2018, and in December 2018 was named the eighth head coach of James Madison University.
-In November 2023, Curt was named the head coach at Indiana University Bloomington.
+In November 2023, Curt was named the head coach at Indiana University Bloomington, where in January 2026, he led Indiana University to their first ever National Championship.

 Cignetti died on September 10, 2022.